Policies > P204: RESEARCH AND TEACHING ACTIVITIES INVOLVING USE OF VERTEBRATE ANIMALS

 - Guide for the Care and Use of Laboratory Animals (Department of Health and Human Services)

 - The Federal Inter-Agency Research Animal Committee

-- 2007 Report of the AVMA Panel on Euthanasia
+- 2013 Report of the AVMA Panel of Euthanasia

 - Guidelines for Use of Fishes in Field Research (American Society of Ichthyologists and Herpetologists, American Fisheries Society, and American Institutes of Fisheries Research Biologists)